-- In Assassin's Creed, at some point of their life.
-Ezio and Altair lose someone close to them and state how it felt like a part of them withered away.
+- In Assassin's Creed I, at some point of their life.
+Ezio and Altaïr lose someone close to them and state how it felt like a part of them withered away.
 Ezio's situation was so bad that it became a repressed memory.
-Altair has to suffer this twice.
+Altaïr has to suffer this twice.
 And then he lost his best friend and youngest son as well.

 - Johnny Gat from Saints Row 2 after his girlfriend Aisha is murdered by the Ronin.